baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > identifies the abstract classification of the binding.

-This is a recommendation to the provisioned service, but when it comes to the Application Projection, it becomes a mandatory requirement as part of the projected bindings data.
+This is a recommendation to the provisioned service, but when it comes to the Workload Projection, it becomes a mandatory requirement as part of the projected bindings data.
 Even if the provisioned service provides a value for `type`, it is possible to override the value from the `ServiceBinding` resource.